 William joined Watsi on October 17th, 2019.
 One year ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-William's most recent donation supported Charity, a vegetable seller from Kenya, to fund a fracture surgery so she can get back to walking.
+William's most recent donation supported Tola, a 34-year-old from Cambodia, to fund fracture repair surgery so he can return to work.

 William has funded healthcare for 41 patients in 9 countries.